Liurunda/PL0_rs/report/pl0_rs.md

 parser.rs: handwritten recursive descent analysis, no error recovery, exit at first error

+ir.rs: definition of intermediate representation

-irgen.rs: generate symbol table and intermediate representation
+irgen.rs: generate symbol table and intermediate representation, use pattern match instead of  visitor to process different ast nodes.

+codegen.rs: generate a kind of machine code

+vm.rs: execute the machine code， simulate the stack

+interp.rs: interpreter, execute the program from the result of parser(interpret the ast directly)